ElianHugh/rsx/README.md

 ## Usage

 To use rsx, you define your components as functions with the component function.
-Components can data, a template, styles, and methods, making them fully encapsulated and reusable.
+Components can be composed of data, a template, styles, and methods, making them fully encapsulated and reusable.
 Once defined, you can use these components in your Shiny app with the rsx_app function.

 ```r
 library(rsx)